about site

 Usage:

-Despite our feelings that our content belongs to everyone, that does not mean you are allowed to simply copy the content contained within and use it to populate your own websites, ebay auctions and/or webshrine to Cheung Tat-Ming.
-If you'd lke to use anything contained within, we respectfully request that you contact the webmaster here.
+Despite the fact that the site's content can easily be cut and pasted using your OS of choice, that does not mean you are allowed to use it to populate your own websites, ebay auctions and/or webshrine to Cheung Tat-Ming.

 Acknowledgements: